DataDog/integrations-core/docs/developer/architecture/snmp.md

 Agent auto-discovery implements the same logic than the Python auto-discovery, but as a service listener in the Agent Go package.

-This approach leverages the existing scheduling logic, and makes it possible to use device auto-discovery in containerized environments.
+This approach leverages the existing Agent scheduling logic, and makes it possible to scale device auto-discovery using the Datadog Cluster Agent (see [Cluster Agent Integration](#cluster-agent-integration)).

 Pending official documentation, here is an example configuration: